-Against this background, the present study, Social inequalities in aggravating factors of somatic symptom persistence (SOMA.SOC), was developed.
+Against this background, the present study, social inequalities in aggravating factors of somatic symptom persistence (SOMA.SOC), was developed.
 The objective of the study is to examine social inequalities (according to SES and migration) in factors contributing to symptom persistence in IBS and fatigue.
 We chose these two specific conditions as they appear relatively frequently in the German population.
-In terms of IBS, we especially refer to the cardinal symptoms of recurrent abdominal pain and altered bowel movements (as specified in the International Classification of Diseases 10th Edition, ICD-10^[40]).
-Regarding fatigue, different symptoms like emotional and cognitive limitations (e.g. lack of motivation and reduced performance) as well as physical complaints (e.g. muscular weakness) are to be considered (as mentioned in the national guideline^[15] and covered in the ICD-10^[40]).
-The following aggravating factors will be explored: illness perception, knowledge and beliefs about the symptoms, illness and treatment experiences, illness behaviour, and health anxiety.
+In terms of IBS, we especially refer to the cardinal symptoms of recurrent abdominal pain and altered bowel movements (as specified in the International Classification of Diseases 10th edition, ICD-10).
+Regarding fatigue, different symptoms like emotional and cognitive limitations (eg, lack of motivation and reduced performance) as well as physical issues (eg, muscular weakness) are to be considered (as mentioned in the national guideline and covered in the ICD-10).
+The following aggravating factors will be explored: illness perception, knowledge and beliefs about the symptoms, illness and treatment experiences, illness behaviour and health anxiety.

-More specifically the following hypotheses will be explored: 1) SES and migration are associated with factors contributing to the symptom persistence (aggravating factors) of IBS and fatigue.
-2) There are differences in public perceptions of and public beliefs about IBS and fatigue according to the SES and migration status of the person expressing the symptoms.
+More specifically the following hypotheses will be explored: (1) SES and migration are associated with factors contributing to the symptom persistence (aggravating factors) of IBS and fatigue.
+(2) There are differences in public perceptions of and public beliefs about IBS and fatigue according to the SES and migration status of the person expressing the symptoms.

-The SOMA.SOC study is part (project 6) of the interdisciplinary research unit Persistent SOMAtic symptoms ACROSS diseases - from risk factors to modification (SOMACROSS).
-SOMACROSS aims to identify disease-overarching and disease-specific biopsychosocial risk factors and mechanisms for the persistence of somatic symptoms.
-[41] SOMACROSS proposes a biopsychosocial 'PSS working model' as a starting point for the investigation of risk factors and aetiological mechanisms, based on the model by Henningsen et al. [24] The integration of the objectives of the SOMA.SOC project into the working model of SOMACROSS is shown in Figure 1 (objectives of the SOMA.SOC study are framed in red).
-Accordingly, specific focus will be on sociodemographic predisposing factors and psychosocial maintaining/aggravating factors (Figure 1).
+The SOMA.SOC study is part (project 6) of the interdisciplinary research unit Persistent SOMAtic symptoms ACROSS diseases-from risk factors to modification (SOMACROSS).
+SOMACROSS aims to identify diseaseoverarching and disease-specific biopsychosocial risk factors and mechanisms for the persistence of somatic symptoms.
+41 SOMACROSS proposes a biopsychosocial 'PSS working model' as a starting point for the investigation of risk factors and aetiological mechanisms, based on the model by Henningsen et al. The integration of the objectives of the SOMA.SOC project into the working model of SOMACROSS is shown in figure 1 (objectives of the SOMA.SOC study are framed in red).
+Accordingly, specific focus will be on socio-demographic predisposing factors and psychosocial maintaining/aggravating factors (figure 1).